brandur/org/drafts/rate-limiting.md

 The leaky bucket produces a very smooth rate limiting effect.
-A user can still exhaust their entire quota by filling their entire bucket nearly instantaneously, but after realizing the error, they should still have access to more quota fairly quickly as the leak starts to drain the bucket immediately.
+A user can still exhaust their entire quota by filling their entire bucket nearly instantaneously, but after realizing the error, they should still have access to more quota quickly as the leak starts to drain the bucket.

 The leaky bucket is normally implemented using a background process that simulates a leak.
 It looks for any active buckets that need to be drained, and